 Can A Pool Leak Cause A Sinkhole?

-It’s a terrifying thought; the ground suddenly sinking below your feet.
+It’s a terrifying thought: the ground suddenly sinking below your feet.
 Sinkholes can vary from a few feet to a hundred acres across and less than 1 to more than 100 feet deep.
-While they can happen suddenly on the surface, it often occurs because water that has been steadily flowing and dissolves the rock underneath the soil.
+While they can happen suddenly on the surface, it often occurs because water that has been steadily flowing dissolves the rock underneath the soil.
 This begs the question, can a pool leak cause a sinkhole?

 Yes, a pool leak can absolutely cause a sinkhole.

 The development of sinkholes can occur for a variety of reasons.
 The most frequent reason for instability in the ground above it is when a layer of soil becomes saturated with water, evaporates, and leaves behind an empty void.

 When this occurs on land, there may first appear to be nothing wrong, but if you’re adjacent to one, all of a sudden, everything begins shaking!
 That’s because, as long as the circumstances below are favorable—for example, recent rainwater erosion—they may expand swiftly, often within only 24 hours or less from becoming tiny cracks near the surface on their own without any warning indications.

 A water leak may wreak havoc in various ways in addition to the serious damage caused by a sinkhole.